haolin-ds/ComplaintAssistantApp/README.md

 ![Website View](static/img/webview.png)

 ## Result
-Here is an example of a complaint will probably escalation.
+Here is an example of a complaint that will probably escalation.
 ![Escalation](static/img/ComplaintAssistant_escalation.png)

-This is an example of complaint will probably not escalate.
+This is an example of complaint that will probably not escalate.
 ![NoEscalation](static/img/ComplaintAssistant_no_escalation.png)